SMALL BUSINESS

 The comeback of one of Albuquerque’s beloved miniature golf spots is moving along, with fresh details about the venture rolled out on Putts N Pints’ new website.

-“Mini-golf is back!” the website declares in bold lettering beneath a logo sporting a beer glass, golf ball, putting green and putters.
+“Mini-golf is back!” the website declares in bolded lettering beneath a logo sporting a beer glass, golf ball, putting green and putters.

 Scott Salvas, owner of Brew Lab 101 Beer & Cider Co., further confirmed the summer opening, official business name and the Brew Lab team’s involvement with the miniature-golf venture in a news release Friday morning.

-The property’s former miniature-golf operation, Putt-Putt Golf & Games, opened in 1972 and served as a popular family and field-trip destination before suddenly closing in 2017.
+The property’s former miniature-golf operation, Putt-Putt Golf & Games, opened in 1972 and served as a popular entertainment destination for families and field trips before suddenly closing in 2017.

 Friday’s news release said the property was well-maintained by its owners — G3 Investors LLC, a real estate holding company of the Garcia family, which owns Garcia Automotive Group — preserving the site and its zebra and giraffe statues “as a recognizable fixture in the community.”

-While “adult beverages” will be on the new menu — including a selection of beer, wine and spirits — Putts N Pints will also maintain “a welcoming environment for guests of all ages” the website says.
-Party packages for kids and adults are also outlined, with the business prepared to host gatherings ranging from traditional kids’ pizza parties to retirement parties and corporate team-building events.
+While “adult beverages” will be on the new menu — including a selection of beer, wine and spirits — Putts N Pints will also maintain “a welcoming environment for guests of all ages,” the website says.
+Party packages for kids and adults are also outlined, with the business prepared to welcome gatherings from the traditional kids’ pizza party to retirement parties and corporate team-building events.

 Kylie Garcia covers retail and real estate for the Journal.
 You can reach her at kgarcia@abqjournal.com.